 Personnel and equipment moved out of Station 1 (currently Redwood City’s Main Library) to trailers on Franklin Street.
 This was to last for 1 year.
 Construction of the new station took three years.

 Station 1 crew moved into their new fire house on Marshall Street (currently Station 9).
 The first Tiller Ladder Truck was acquired.
 The citizens of Redwood City, by overwhelming majority, vote for binding arbitration as a bargaining tool for the fire fighters.

-In preparation for a future County-wide numbering system, all Redwood City’s fire stations numbering Wwas adjusted to the ONE numbering system within the entire county:
+In preparation for a future County-wide numbering system, all Redwood City fire station number's were adjusted to the one numbering system within the county:

 Station 1 became Station 9

 When the Redwood Shores station was built, it became Station 20 to fit into the County Dispatch’s numbering scheme.

 San Mateo County switched from individual city/district-centered dispatch centers for Fire to ONE dispatch center serving six jurisdictions (Redwood City Fire Department, South County Fire Authority, Menlo Fire Protection District, Woodside Fire Protection District, California Department of Forestry and Half Moon Bay Fire).
 The advantage of this system is the ease in dispatching multiple companies from neighboring jurisdictions for large incidents (link to Communications page).

 Redwood City hired its first paramedics (link to Operations Page/Paramedics in Redwood City) to better serve the City of Redwood City.
 Fire Fighters were sent to Paramedic school by the Department.

 Station 20 opened to better serve the Redwood Shores area.

 Fire Net Six expanded to Fire Net 99 and included the original Fire Net Six agencies as well as all other San Mateo County fire agencies (link to Communications page).